jackrobertscott/icetea/README.md

 npm i --save lumbridge
 ```

-Using yarn
+Using yarn:

 ```shell
 yarn add lumbridge
 ```

-Import into a your react app like normal.
+Import into a your app:

 ```js
 import { Store } from 'lumbridge';